quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 Operating on gamma-correct images is very important and fundamental for virtually all image editing operations.
-Resizing, rotating, color levels, and blending are a few examples.
+Resizing, rotating, color levels, transparency, and blending are a few examples.
 None of these simple image manipulations can be done correctly if they are not done in linear intensity image samples.
 Yet, in spite of the fact that I have just said that, the most popular computer software over the past few decades have always done image scaling on gamma-coded image samples, which results in incorrect and artificially dark images.

 Likewise, defective, gamma-incorrect blending has been officially standardized in the Scalable Vector Graphics (SVG) web specification,